 (Incidentally, it is best if these scenes are mini-stories in their own right, complete with goals and conflicts and resolutions, and not just a mass of dull-but-essential information.)

-When the dramatized scene from the past is over, return to the present simply by showing the adult Fred standing by the chest of drawers with the apron in his hands.
+When the dramatized scene from the past is over, return to the present.
+How?
+Simply show the adult Fred standing by the chest of drawers with the apron in his hands.

 Giant Flashbacks In Writing